-Securities sold, not yet purchased represent obligations to purchase securities at a future date at the then-current market price.
-This obligation is recorded at the fair value of the securities to be purchased.
+Securities sold, not yet purchased represent obligations to purchase securities at a future date at the then-current fair value.
 Because securities sold, not yet purchased at fair value represent obligations of the Company to purchase securities at a future date at the then-current market price, the fair value of the securities is likely to fluctuate prior to the date they are purchased.